I-GUIDE/data-catalog-archive/schema/core.md

 **Has Part** is used to describe an item or work that is part of the current item.
 For example, a body of work may consist of multiple related datasets that are used for a particular study.

+Note: `hasPart` and `isPartOf` are generally used for records that are grouped together or records that belong to other groupings.
+For example, `hasPart` may be used to indicate a record that consists of one or more additional CreativeWork (this is similar to a HydroShare collection).
+In contrast, `isPartOf` is used to indicate catalog records that reference a designated CreativeWork.
+As such, these are not demonstrated in the example below.

 ``` json